-Guest arrival forms must be completed at least 3 days before your check-in date
+Guest arrival forms must be completed at least THREE days before your check-in date

-Whilst the property retains its old-world charm, the rooms and services have been brought up to the standard which visitors now expect and you will find that your character room is both cozy and functional
+Whilst the property retains its old-world charm, the rooms and services have been brought up to the standard that visitors now expect and you will find that your character room is both cozy & functional.

-Perfect for short term or long term stays.
-We serve clients from weekly, monthly, quarterly or longer stays
+Perfect for short-term or long-term stays.
+We serve clients with weekly, monthly, quarterly or longer stays.